Visit the Chameleon, the ruler of Curt Gowdy State Park. You’ll find him and Hidden Falls by taking Crow Creek Trail, looping back on Mo’Rocka.

 The Hike: Volunteers and the Wyoming Conservation Corps have constructed more than 16 miles of trail in Curt Gowdy’s new western addition.
 The routes are expertly designed for use by mountain bikes, equestrians, runners and just plain hikers.
 They’ve given them clever names, much like ski runs.
 The map will give many hiking ideas

 For scenery I recommend the Crow Creek Trail to Hidden Falls.
 It begins along the south shore of the reservoir inlet, following Middle Crow Creek upstream.
-While there is more water in the spring, even in the fall the creek is lovely, happily coursing through a narrow, boulder lined valley.
+While there is more water during spring even in the fall the creek is lovely, happily coursing through a narrow, boulder lined valley.
 The trail keeps above it, tying to stay in the pines’ shade.

 With three new bridges, the stream crossings are a pleasure.
 As you near the falls the trail narrows and makes its way through a little notch, coming to an abrupt end at a great curved wall of weathered granite.
 Here the creek has cut a deep channel.
 Peer up the channel to the falls, a unique sideways plume of water.